sourav642/Firebase-database-listener/README.md

 5. In case the user doesn't want to send an email he/she must type 'N' or 'n' to cancel the prompt.

-6.Step 4 or 5 is essential as the session will still continue to run after user input and reccord any further changes made in the database and will also ask for sending emails again if the data is **sufficient**.The session can only be terminated manually by closing.
+6. Step 4 or 5 is essential as the session will still continue to run after user input and reccord any further changes made in the database and will also ask for sending emails again if the data is **sufficient**.The session can only be terminated manually by closing.

 7. For more details please see sample_output.txt